 Create UAT Template

-You can make sure that UAT is conducted smoothly by offering hands-on training of the software application to the users.
+You can make sure that UAT testing is conducted smoothly by offering hands-on training of the software application to the users.
 This would build their confidence and they will show more willingness to use the developed product.

 Know when to perform UAT

-As a manager, it is your responsibility to know when to perform UAT.
-The purpose of UAT is to make sure that your product is in accordance with the user requirements and acceptable to users.
+As a manager, it is your responsibility to know when to perform UAT testing.
+The purpose of UAT testing is to make sure that your product is in accordance with the user requirements and acceptable to users.
 Note that it is possible that you implement all the required functionalities but the user finds application very complex to use.
 An intelligent move would be to determine the features to be included in an iteration and hand over application to users in an iterative manner.

 User Acceptance Testing Template